matrix-org/matrix-spec-proposals/README.md

 merged it's immediately part of the formal spec (even though it still needs to be transcribed into the actual spec itself).

+### What changes need to follow this process?

+In most cases a change to [the Matrix protocol](https://spec.matrix.org) will require an MSC.
+Changes that would not require an MSC are typically small and uncontentious, or are simply clarifications to the spec.
+Fixing typos in the spec do not require an MSC.
+In most cases, removing ambiguities do not either.
+The exception may be if implementations in the ecosystem have differing views on clarifying the ambiguity.
+In that case, an MSC is typically the best place to reach consensus.

+Ultimately, the [Spec Core Team](https://matrix.org/foundation) have the final say on this, but generally if the change would require updates to a non-insignificant portion of the Matrix implementation ecosystem or would be met with contention, an MSC is the best route to take.
+You can also ask in the [Matrix Spec](https://matrix.to/#/#matrix-spec:matrix.org) or [Office of the Spec Core Team](https://matrix.to/#/#sct-office:matrix.org) Matrix rooms for clarification.

+### Summary of the process

 The MSC process consists of five basic steps:

 1. **Write up the proposal** in a